 Stand with dumbbells grasped to sides.
-Balance on one leg with opposite leg extended straight leg forward as high as possible.
+Balance on one leg with opposite leg extended forward off of ground.

 Squat down as far as possible while keeping leg elevated off of floor.
 Keep supporting knee pointed same direction as foot supporting.
 Raise body back up to original position until knee and hip of supporting leg is straight.
 Return and repeat.
 Continue with opposite leg.